johntrogan/defender-docs/defender-endpoint/configure-server-endpoints.md

 - Apply the installation package
 - Follow the onboarding steps for the corresponding tool

-**Windows Server Semi-Annual Enterprise Channel and Windows Server 2019**:
+**Windows Server Semi-Annual Enterprise Channel, Windows Server 2019, and Windows 2025**:

 - Download the onboarding package
 - Follow the onboarding steps for the corresponding tool